 “To determine the applicant’s eligibility for certification, the AME must review a current detailed clinical progress note generated from a clinic visit with the treating physician.”
 [2]

-Unfortunately, many pilots—often with the printed CACI worksheet in hand—arrive at their certification exam without any communication from their treating doctor.
+Unfortunately, many pilots—often with the printed CACI worksheet—arrive at their certification exam without communicating with their treating doctor.

 The AME Exam is a Checkride